a-maffei/insurance-terms/README.md

 **What I enjoyed while building this app:**

-- Finding my way around a “foreign” design system and striving to have my design match the original product
+- Finding my way around a “foreign” design system and striving to have my design resemble as much as possible the original product
 - I always enjoy thinking about State management and see my understanding of it evolve (lifting state up, using `children` props, etc.)
 - The search bar was particularly fun, especially building and styling the “autocomplete” part